iShape-Swift/iTriangle/README.md

 # iTriangle
 Complex polygon triangulation, tessellation and split into convex polygons.
 Initialy for first triangulation it use triangulation of monotenes polygons, after it use iteration algoithm to make Delaynay triangulation.
-If your polygon has self-intersections or some degenerate case, they will be resolved with lib iOverlay[https://github.com/iShape-Swift/iOverlay]. iTriangle use fix-float math in range -1000_000.000...1000_000.000 with a precision 0.001, but recommended range is -100_000...100_000 with a orecision of.
+If your polygon has self-intersections or some degenerate case, they will be resolved with [iOverlay]
+ [https://github.com/iShape-Swift/iOverlay]. iTriangle use fix-float math in range -1000_000.000...1000_000.000 with a precision 0.001, but recommended range is -100_000...100_000 with a orecision of.

 ## Delaunay triangulation
 <p align="center">